 International Baccalaureate (IB)

 JCU accepts the International Baccalaureate (IB) as meeting our course entry requirements.
-Your final IB Diploma score will then be translated into a QTAC selection Rank.
+Your final IB Diploma score will then be translated into a QTAC selection rank.
 Some subjects completed as part of the IB Diploma will meet the subject pre-requisites required for entry into our Undergraduate degrees.
 Students who have completed particular IB subjects may be eligible for credit.
-Please view the JCU Credit Calculator for more information.

-Students who have completed Year 12 or equivalent study overseas will be considered for admissions to JCU.
-Final results of these studies will be assessed for comparability to Australian Secondary Studies and converted into a QTAC selection rank.
-Some subjects studied as part of overseas senior secondary education are eligible to meet the subject pre-requisite entry requirements to our courses.
+Students who have completed Year 12 or equivalent study overseas can be considered for admission to JCU.
+The final results of these studies will be assessed for comparability to Australian Secondary Studies and converted into a QTAC selection rank.
+Some subjects studied as part of overseas senior secondary education can be eligible to meet the subject pre-requisite entry requirements to our courses.

 Regional Preference Scheme

-This scheme assists residents of the University’s catchment area to gain entry to JCU through an automatic adjustment of an applicant’s ATAR by by two ranks.
+This scheme assists residents of regional and remote areas of Queensland to gain entry into JCU through an automatic adjustment of an applicant’s ATAR by two ranks.

-The Regional Preference Scheme is open to domestic applicants who reside in the University’s catchment area (postcodes 4306 through to 4895).
-The scheme cannot be used for entry to postgraduate degrees, graduate entry programs or courses with special application requirements (including Bachelor of Medicine, Bachelor of Surgery, Bachelor of Dental Surgery and Bachelor of Veterinary Science).
+The Regional Preference Scheme is open to domestic applicants who reside in regional and remote Queensland (postcodes 4306 through to 4895).
+The scheme cannot be used for entry to postgraduate degrees, graduate entry programs or courses with special application requirements (including Bachelor of Medicine, Bachelor of Surgery, Bachelor of Dental Surgery and Bachelor of Veterinary Science (Honours)).

 Applicants do not apply for this scheme.
 The bonus ranks are automatically applied to the application.